-

 Seneca on dealing with pain and suffering

-Seneca (4 BC-65 AD) made some worthy recommendations about how deal with pain and suffering.
-Unfortunately, he also dispensed plenty of irrational, harmful advice.
-It’s important to tell the difference between one and the other.
-For instance, Seneca was wrong in regarding suffering and pain as predominantly mental constructs.
-In his 13th Letter to Lucilius,…
+Seneca made some worthy recommendations about how to deal with pain and suffering.
+Unfortunately, he also dispensed plenty of irrational, harmful ones.
+It’s important to tell the difference between his good and bad advice.
+For instance, Seneca offered solid advice for addressing pain and suffering when they are mental constructs, but does his method work…

 Categories